jschwarzwalder/aws-sdk-php/docs/guide/handlers-and-middleware.rst

         })
     );

-Now when the command is executed, it the returned result will contain a ``foo`` attribute.
+Now when the command is executed, the returned result will contain a ``foo`` attribute.

 history